NatTuck/khoury-ntuck/courses/2018/09/cs3650/index.md

 Here's the procedure:

- - There's a virtual "challenges" homework worth 1% of your final grade.
+ - There's a virtual "contested grades" homework worth 1% of your final grade.
  - When you issue a challenge, you lose 50% of your score on that assignemnt.
  - If you have no points left, you can't issue a challenge.
  - When a challenge is issued, the instructor will regrade your assignment from